 The desire to make the world a better place remains a priority today.
 Deloitte seeks to have a tangible, measurable, attributable impact where it matters most.
 WorldClass provides a shared goal to make a “measurable, attributable impact” by helping 50 million people around the world develop professional skills and access opportunities to succeed by 2030.

 Elsewhere, Deloitte Australia is helping to shape policy that will serve to protect the Great Barrier Reef, the largest living structure on Earth, with a value of $56 billion.
-Deloitte Global is also working with companies to help minimize their financing of conflict in the Democratic Republic of the Congo, as part of the United Nations’ Sustainable Development Goals for 2030.
+Deloitte Global is also working with companies to help minimise their financing of conflict in the Democratic Republic of the Congo, as part of the United Nations’ Sustainable Development Goals for 2030.
 Another initiative is a collaboration between Deloitte Consulting in the USA and Free the Slaves, an international NGO dedicated to combating human trafficking.

 I believe the solution of [resolving World War I] lies in the establishment of an independent tribunal endowed with the right to adjudicate international differences and provided with the power to enforce its decisions.